nuprl/MultiPL-T/benchmarks/ClassBench/README.md

 # MultiPL-T Benchmark
 This benchmark was constructed to ensure the model's ability to use contextual information when generating functions.
+We provided a variety of in-context data types and helper functions that could be utilized to solve the final problem.